Review of Dalhousie University Finances

 Are budget decisions serving the university’s mission?

-Click here to listen to a CBC Radio interview with Darren Abramson, former DFA President (March 4, 2016)
+Click here to listen to a CBC Radio interview with DFA Past President Darren Abramson (2016).

-Click on the image below to read DFA President David Mensink’s article in Halifax Metro, March 3, 2016.
+Click on the image below to read DFA Past President David Mensink’s article in Halifax Metro (2016).